About Chris

 The 9 episodes or books of Bodaciously tell the story of Avery and his high school friends against the vibrant backdrop of the Reagan era with seminal events including the return of Halley’s Comet, the Challenger explosion, the Chernobyl accident, the Reykjavik conference, the “Garbage Barge” fiasco, and President Reagan’s Berlin Wall speech.
 Over the course of two years, Avery goes on adventures across the United States and to Europe; interacts with a variety of ’80s celebrities and political leaders; navigates the perilous, tempestuous seas of sex and romance; learns the nature of true love; endures death, loss, and hardship; and transforms from a teenage boy into a young man.

-Orcutt’s earlier fiction, including the critically acclaimed Dakota Stevens Mystery Series; One Hundred Miles from Manhattan; The Man, The Myth, The Legend; and Perpetuating Trouble has received critical acclaim from a host of professional reviewers: Publishers Weekly, Chronogram, Midwest Book Review, Hudson Valley News, IndieReader, and Kirkus Reviews
+Orcutt’s earlier fiction, including Dakota Stevens Mystery Series; One Hundred Miles from Manhattan; The Man, The Myth, The Legend; and Perpetuating Trouble, has received critical acclaim from a variety of professional reviewers: Publishers Weekly, Midwest Book Review, and Kirkus Reviews, among others.

 Born in the State of Maine, Orcutt lived the majority of his childhood and early adulthood in Dutchess County, New York.
 He attended college in Boston, Massachusetts, graduating summa cum laude, Phi Beta Kappa with a degree in philosophy.
 Orcutt’s first job after college was for the now-defunct Taconic Newspapers (including The Millbrook Round Table, where he was awarded by the New York Press Association), and later on writing as a freelance reporter for The Poughkeepsie Journal (New York’s oldest newspaper) and as a freelancer for magazines.
 Through his 20s into his early 30s, after journalism and before becoming a full-time novelist, Orcutt earned his living as a high school American Studies teacher, corporate communications executive, college writing instructor, and speechwriter.